A fractional representation approach to the robust regulation problem for MIMO systems: Introduction

 \section{Introduction}

 Controlling behavior of infinite-dimensional systems, e.g., systems described by partial differential equations or time-delay systems, is of great interest in many applications.
-This paper studies the frequency domain formulation of the particular control problem where a dynamic controller is to be found so that the output $y(t)$ of the system asymptotically converges to the given reference signal $\reference(t)$, i.e., $\|y(t)-\reference(t)\|\to 0$ as $t\to\infty$.
+This paper studies the frequency domain formulation of the control problem where a dynamic controller is to be found so that the output $y(t)$ of the system asymptotically converges to the given reference signal $\reference(t)$, i.e., $\|y(t)-\reference(t)\|\to 0$ as $t\to\infty$.
 The controllers achieving asymptotic convergence are said to be regulating.
 In addition, the controller is required to work despite small perturbations of the plant.
-This property is called robustness and it is important in real world control applications since the related system models, the controller design procedures, testing feasibility of the controller by simulations, and finally implementing the controllers in practice unavoidably involve some inaccuracies \cite{Williametal2002}.
-The problem of finding a regulating controller that is robust to small perturbations is called the robust regulation problem.
+This property is called robustness and it is important in real world control applications since the related system models, the controller design procedures, testing feasibility of the controller by simulations, and finally implementing the controllers in practice unavoidably involve some inaccuracies.\cite{Williametal2002} The problem of finding a regulating controller that is robust to small perturbations is called the robust regulation problem.
+As explained by Paunonen and Pohjolainen\cite{PaunonenPohjolainen2010}, the robust regulation problem can be divided into two equally important parts: the robust stabilization and the robust regulation.
+In the stabilization part one is interested in finding a controller such that stability of the closed loop is maintained despite small perturbations of the plant.
+It involves the topological aspects of the problem, and it has been studied in the algebraic setting\cite{BallSasane2012,Quadrat2015,Vidyasagaretal1982} as well as in many physically relevant algebraic structures\cite{CurtainZwart1995, Vidyasagar}.
+This paper focus on the regulation part where one is interested in finding conditions under which stability implies regulation.
+This characterization of robust regulation has been used for example by Paunonen and Pohjolainen\cite{PaunonenPohjolainen2010} in the time domain and by Callier and Desoer\cite{CallierDesoer1980} in the frequency domain.